 Creamy diced eggs combined with mayonnaise and served on fluffy white bread.
-Their taste was far, far greater than the sum of its simple parts, only in the way that a special time in a special place with a special person can be.
-Later in the afternoon, we’d walk back towards the clubhouse and claim our spot at the 18th hole and watch the golfers come in to end their day.
+Later in the afternoon, we’d walk back towards the clubhouse claim our spot at the 18th hole, and watch the golfers come in to end their day.

 The Augusta National Golf Club

-The Masters is synonymous with Augusta.
 Mama used to cut class in the late 50s and jump the back fence to be a part of Arnie’s Army, the legendary golfer Arnold Palmer’s hordes of fans.
 A cousin on my grandfather’s side worked at the Augusta National.
-I remember as a child not quite understanding why he mowed grass when all my father’s friends wore suits and worked in an office.
-Later, I realized he actually didn’t mow the grass and was the Assistant Superintendent of the Augusta National, effectively the VP of those famous greens.
+I remember as a child not understanding why he mowed grass when all my father’s friends wore suits and worked in an office.
+Later, I realized he was the Assistant Superintendent of the Augusta National, effectively the VP of those famous greens.

 Flowers at The Augusta National

-The Augusta National Golf Club creates an absolutely perfect world that consists of shades of vibrant green, interrupted only by vibrant bursts of red, white, pink, and coral azaleas.
-Augusta is synonymous with azaleas.
-It’s long been rumored that the groundskeepers ice or heat the azalea bushes in the weeks preceding The Masters to ensure they will be at full peak during the tournament!
-(It’s a solid fact that the ponds are dyed dark blue for optimal reflection of the powder blue skies and that the snow-white sand is pure ground quartz.)
+Vibrant shades of green are interrupted by vibrant bursts of red, white, pink, and coral azaleas.
+It’s long been rumored that the groundskeepers ice or heat the azalea bushes in the weeks preceding The Masters to ensure they will be at full peak during the tournament.
+It’s a solid fact that the ponds are dyed dark blue for optimal reflection of the powder blue skies and that the snow-white sand is pure ground quartz.

 Masters Egg Salad Sandwiches